amolnwagh/ABS_Corrugated_Panel_Buckling_WSD/README.md

 * Instead of loads, the inputs are stresses, since these buckling check calculations are used typically after extracting stresses from a detailed finite element analysis model of the mentioned structures.
 * Once you enter the stresses, the app gives buckling state limit (UC) checks at individual web and flange panel levels, unit corrugation (beam-column) level, as well as entire corrugated panel level checks.
 Thus, this is a complete buckling check for the corrugated bulkheads as per ABS Buckling Rules.
 * Input is given by uploading a `.csv` file.
 A downloadable sample `.csv` file is also provided with the app.
 The calculations are populated in a `DataFrame` format and can be downloaded as a `.csv` file.
+"* Input units are Imperial - 'inches' for length, 'degree' for angles and 'psi' for stress."

 Streamlit app link: https://abs-corrugated-panel-buckling-wsd.streamlit.app/